AngryBeaver/beavers-crafting/README.md

 # Beaver's Crafting Module
 With this module you can create recipes to craft items.
 E.g. a bunch of mushrooms to brew a potion.

-You can use it for crafting, brewing, harvesting, mining, fabricating, gathering, running skillchallenges, track downtime activities, progress quests.
+You can use it for:
-for:
  - crafting, brewing, harvesting, mining, farbicating, gathering
  - skillChallenges
  - tracking downtime activities